apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Trump’s stock tumbles again after Truth Social announces it’s getting into streaming**
+**Taylor Swift's Tortured Poets L.A.
+Event Has a Nod to Joe Alwyn**

-You can read more about it [here](https://www.cnn.com/2024/04/16/investing/trump-stock-djt-truth-social-streaming/index.html).
+You can read more about it [here](https://www.eonline.com/news/1399579/uncracking-taylor-swifts-joe-alwyn-easter-egg-at-the-tortured-poets-department-event).

 ## Requirements
 - Python 3.8